-The following schedule, Table 3, provides a comparison of the Library's Original Budget to Actual, as of April 30, 2017, and a summary of the change in fund balance.
-One budget amendment was made during the year.
+The following schedule, Table 3, provides a comparison of the Library's Original Budget to Actual, as of April 30, 2018, and a summary of the change in fund balance.
+One budget amendment was made during the year, in October 2017.